kainulj/Semi-Supervised-Video-Action-Recognition/README.md

 # Semi-Supervised Video Action Recognition

 Aalto university project for course CS-E4875.
+The project researched the viability of semi-supervised learning with video action recognition.
+The report contains the methods used in the project and the results of the project.

 [The report](<Semi-Supervised Video Action Recognition.pdf>)